Nelette73/Prediction-of-Product-Sales/README.md

 # Prediction Of Product Sales

-## Analyzing and Sales Prediction for Food Items Sold at Various Stores.
+## Business Case:
+To analyse and understand the various products and outlets that play a crucial role in predicting sales.

-Nelette Louw
+Author: Nelette Louw

 ### xxxxxxx